brzewVCE/HaosCards/README.md

 ```
 pip install -r requirements.txt
 ```
+## Disclaimer
+All files in the 'static' folder are test files, and all of the JavaScript (JS) and CSS code is contained within the HTML file.
+This is because I have an extension that allows me to visualize an HTML file in real-time, but it does not work if the code is in a different file.
+This issue will be addressed in future releases.

 ## Acknowledgements

 This project is inspired by Cards Against Humanity, a party game for horrible people.